ryanburgess/engineer-manager/README.md

  * [Ignite the Fire - How Managers Can Spark New Leaders](https://www.infoq.com/presentations/managers-launch-leaders/) - A video of a talk about three ingredients for inspiring non-manager leaders to emerge and provides simple techniques any team member can apply
  * [How vulnerability makes you a better leader | Tracy Young](https://www.youtube.com/watch?v=uOvK8roYVUU&ab_channel=TED) - TED Talk by Tracy Young who shares her story and demonstrates vulnerability and how important it is as a leader.
  * [Patty McCord: 8 lessons on building a company people enjoy working for](https://www.ted.com/talks/patty_mccord_8_lessons_on_building_a_company_people_enjoy_working_for) - An excellent TED talk by Patty McCord providing short tips for a better company working enviornment
+ * [How to transition to a new manager role moving from an individual contributor?](https://www.youtube.com/watch?v=QwN0xLBbqaQ) - A short video with useful tips when you're making the transition from an individual contributor to a manager role.

 ## Podcasts
  * [Front End Happy Hour Episode 17 - managers](http://frontendhappyhour.com/episodes/managing-our-drinks/) - In this episode of FEHH the panelists talk about being an engineering manager.
 A lot of great insights!